Skip to content

 6. Time on Site

 Time on site measures the average duration of visits from social content.
-Be mindful that short visits may not reflect real engagement.
+Pair it with completed actions because a short visit can still satisfy the user’s goal.

 🟢 Conversion & Revenue KPIs